 The NDIS is Australia’s first national scheme to support individuals under the age of 65 with disabilities.

 In order to determine eligibility for NDIS funding, please visit ndis.gov.au or call 1800 800 110.
-If you already have an NDIS plan and are self managed or agency managed, then we may be able to support you and your child’s needs.
+If you already have an NDIS plan and are self managed or planned managed, then we may be able to support you and your child’s needs.

 Some of the services we can provide include but are not limited to: